Skip to content

 Meta-package

-@web-ai-sdk/all is a thin meta-package that re-exports the five other scoped @web-ai-sdk/* building blocks under a single install.
+@web-ai-sdk/all is a thin meta-package that re-exports the eight other scoped @web-ai-sdk/* building blocks under a single install.
 It has no behaviour of its own.
 All logic, tests, and version history live in the scoped packages.

 Terminal window